 To edit the records, simply click on the record data.
 A text field will appear where the records can be edited.
 Then press the Enter key to save.

 Each record row has the delete icon associated.
 Click it to delete a particular row of records.
 To delete all the records of a collection in one go, click the horizontal ellipses and click the Delete all records button:

 The Databases by Quickwork connector allows you to work with your collections via journeys.
 This connector supports the following actions:

-Let's perform the operations on the existing Sample collection previously used as an example.
+Let's perform the operations on the existing Sample collection as an example.

-This action allows you to add a new record to an existing collection.
-You can use this action as record-injection to the collections:
+The Add record action allows you to add a new record to an existing collection.
+You can use this action as record-injection for the collections:

-Now, if we configure the Lookup record action and try searching a duplicate record using First Name, then only one record will be returned in the response:
+Now, if we configure the Lookup record action and try searching a duplicate record using First Name as John then only one record will be returned in the response: